KailasMahavarkar/rustbox/README.md

 ## 🏗️ Architecture

-Mini-Isolate is built with a modular architecture:
+rustbox is built with a modular architecture:

 ```
 src/